ecmwf/troika/docs/reference/cli.rst

    Save log output to this file, instead of deducing a name from the script name (main actions) or no file at all.

+.. option:: -A, --append-log

+   Do not overwrite an existing log file, append to it instead.

 .. option:: -q, --quiet